marco-mart/Not-A-Team/userstories.md

 ### Acceptance Test
 - The weapon must be visually and mechanically cohesive to the rest of the game

-# 9. "As a user, I want to be able to restart the level at any given point in case i mess up."
+# 9. "As a user, I want to be able to restart the level at any given point in case I mess up."

 ### Elaboration:
 With a single press of a button, or perhaps a clickable icon on the pause menu, the level should refresh and restart on command.